roja300/PathFinder/README.md

 # PathFinder
 I am still working on this and plan to add functionality where the fastest path can be found.
 This currently can only find a single path.
-It also detects collisions and potential.
+It also detects collisions and potential loops.

 For users:
 "spacebar" to grow grid